offbynull/learn/Math/input/input.md

    | 8  | 0  | 8  | 16 | 24 | 32 | 40 | 48 | 56 | 64 | 72 |
    | 9  | 0  | 9  | 18 | 27 | 36 | 45 | 54 | 63 | 72 | 81 |

-2. The second idea is that numbers represented in place-value notation can be broken down into single digit components -- the place of each digit in the number represents some portion of that number's value.
+2. Numbers represented in place-value notation can be broken down into single digit components -- the place of each digit in the number represents some portion of that number's value.
 For example, the number 935 can be broken down as 9 100s, 3 10s, and 5 1s...

    ```
    100